LukasCollishawM/hard-edging/README.md

 # Hard-Edging

-Give your users the full edging experience.
+Give your users the full edging experience, with a faintly antediluvian* respect for the browser.

 ## What is Hard-Edging?